TomObungu/physics.md/OCR A Level Physics/Specification/Stars/Analysing starlight.md

 ![[Pasted image 20251106174505.png]]

 For the two nth-order maxima, the path difference QY at angle $\theta$ will be equal to $n\lambda$.
-The distance PQ is the serparation between adjacent lines or the slits in teh grating.
+The distance PQ is the separation between adjacent lines or the slits in the grating.
 This distance is called the grating spacing d.
 From the angle $PQY$, you can see that:

 ![[Pasted image 20251106174724.png]]